JesseSteele/penguinsay/README.md

 ```

 - Special notes about RPM:
-  - RPM requires the build be done from `~/rpmbuild/`.
+  - RPM requires the build be done from `~/rpmbuild/`
-  - The resulting `.rpm` fill will be at: `~/rpmbuild/RPMS/noarch/penguinsay-1.0.0-1.noarch.rpm`.
+  - The resulting `.rpm` fill will be at: `~/rpmbuild/RPMS/noarch/penguinsay-1.0.0-1.noarch.rpm`
     - This file might actually have a different name, but should be in the same directory (`~/rpmbuild/RPMS/noarch/`)
-  - `noarch` means it works on any architecture.
+  - `noarch` means it works on any architecture
-    - This part of the filename was set in the `.spec` file with `BuildArch: noarch`.
+    - This part of the filename was set in the `.spec` file with `BuildArch: noarch`

 | **Uninstall RedHat/CentOS package** :$ (optional)